jojhelfer/cmdlist.el/README.md

 ### Viewing the global command file

-`cmdlist-open-cmdlist-file` opens the global command file in the other window and asks you (with completion) for a command to look at (this uses [swiper](https://github.com/abo-abo/swiper) if you have it installed).
+`cmdlist-open-cmdlist-file` opens the global command file in the other window.

 ### Testing a command in a minimal environment.